Spymaster (character): Powers and abilities

 Each Spymaster has no superhuman abilities.
 However, each is an exceptional fighter and strategist.
 The first Spymaster was an excellent hand-to-hand combatant, with formal training in boxing and various martial arts.
 The second Spymaster is also an excellent hand-to-hand combatant, having been trained at the Taskmaster's Academy.
 Each is also an extraordinary industrial spy and saboteur, master of disguise, a superb actor, a highly agile and skilled athlete, and greatly skilled in the uses of virtually any kind of gun.
-Spymaster always has access to cutting-edge technology for a number of espionage-related devices and weapons, both of his own design and those of Justin Hammer's.
+Spymaster has access to cutting-edge technology for a number of espionage-related devices and weapons, both of his own design and those of Justin Hammer's.
 The original Spymaster used various special devices including, devices in his gloves and mask that projected concussive energy blasts, small and powerful hovering electromagnets, incendiary missiles, "razor-discs" that could pierce Iron Man's armor, devices that enabled him to absorb Iron Man's repulsor energy, stunguns, sleep inducing "somnu-gas", boot jets that allowed flight, and a device in his belt buckle that summoned an advanced model hovercraft that could operate automatically according to pre-programmed instructions.
 Both the first and second Spymasters have employed electronically amplified nun-chakas that can damage Iron Man's armor.
-The Spymaster wears a battlesuit of bulletproof Kevlar body armor which provides some protection from physical attacks, and contains various pockets for holding weaponry.
+The Spymaster wears bulletproof Kevlar body armor which provides some protection from physical attacks, and contains various pockets for holding weaponry.